-If the idea of trying to squeeze a session at the gym into your already heaving schedule brings you out in a cold sweat, try factoring in a couple of tem minute walks into your day.
-Simply getting off the bus a stop early, parking further away from the office or walking to a sandwich shop at the far end of the street will help raise your heart rate, and even better, you can still make work calls the whole time!
+If the idea of trying to squeeze a session at the gym into your already heaving schedule brings you out in a cold sweat, try factoring in a couple of ten-minute walks into your day.
+Simply getting off the bus a stop early, parking further away from the office, or walking to a sandwich shop at the far end of the street will help raise your heart rate, and even better, you can still make work calls the whole time!

-The days of mediation being associated with hippies and new age travellers are long gone and many professionals are now tapping into 'headspace' type mediation programmes to help clarify their thoughts and take ten minutes for themselves.
+The days of mediation being associated with hippies and new-age travelers are long gone and many professionals are now tapping into ‘headspace’ type mediation programmes to help clarify their thoughts and take ten minutes for themselves.

-The best thing about taking time out to mediate is that you don't really have to take time out.
+The best thing about taking time out to meditate is that you don’t have to take time out.
 There are numerous mindfulness apps available to download on your phone, with many designed for listening to whilst you are walking or even driving for ultimate convenience.

-Many of us embark on our career paths when we are young and commitment free, when the all-consuming work life, combined with social engagements and possible travel is exciting and exhilarating.
+Many of us embark on our career paths when we are young and commitment-free, when the all-consuming work life, combined with social engagements and possible travel is exciting.
 As life progresses, however, and home and family life begin to take on a greater importance, it can sometimes be hard to adjust your work life to accommodate your additional needs.

-Although this is a very common scenario, many people find that this change of emphasis takes them by surprise, and suddenly extra curriculum work requirements no longer feel like perks and can actually end up being an additional chore on the to do list.
+Although this is a very common scenario, many people find that this change of emphasis takes them by surprise, and suddenly extra curriculum work requirements no longer feel like perks and can end up being an additional chore on the to-do list.

-Sometimes you have to be blunt and assess whether your job is still meeting your neds.
+Sometimes you have to be blunt and assess whether your job is still meeting your needs.
 If you feel like work is taking over your entire life, maybe it is time to step back and reassess.
 You are never too old or too experienced to seek career guidance, and you may find that your skills could be better used in a completely, more rewarding role.
-After all, it's no use having the pension plan and hefty salary if you dont get the chance to enjoy them!
+After all, it’s no use having a pension plan and hefty salary if you don’t get the chance to enjoy them!